pass-culture/pass-culture-app-native/doc/development/trackers.md

    a.
 Open the Firebase console and go to the [DebugView](https://console.firebase.google.com/u/4/project/passculture-native/analytics/app/android:app.passculture/debugview)

    b.
-Find your device in the list (arm64 is for M1, x86_64 for regular macOS)
+Find your device in the list (arm64 is for M1, x86_64 for regular macOS) b2.
+If you are connected, you can check your user ID in the debugView to match the one in your cheatcodes

    c.
 Find your event in the occuring event list (it could be a bit slow)